-And so I bring to you this series of the best places to eat and drink in San Francisco and beyond!
-Whether it’s a new restaurant hitting the ever-changing San Francisco dining scene, or a place that I’ve been frequenting since before I can remember, they’re places that I’d enthusiastically recommend to anyone!
-I’m an adventurous eater, so get ready for a very non-discriminatory, cravings-inducing list of five places each month.
+And so I bring to you this series of the best restaurants to eat and drink in San Francisco and beyond!
+Whether it’s new restaurants hitting the ever-changing San Francisco dining scene, or a place that I’ve been frequenting since before I can remember, they’re places that I’d enthusiastically recommend to anyone!
+I’m an adventurous eater, so get ready for a very non-discriminatory, cravings-inducing list of places each month.

 With that said, here are ten San Francisco Bay Area restaurants I recommend checking out in the coming weeks and what to order at each!
 I hope this list gets you started on your Bay Area post-height-of-Coronavirus eating journey.
 Just don’t forget your mask and be sure to check hours of operation prior to visiting.

 Check out my previous Best of San Francisco & Bay Area Restaurant posts here!

 My Top San Francisco Bay Area Restaurant Picks: Winter 2021

 Miller & Lux | Steakhouse | 700 Terry A Francois Blvd